Long Bridge (Potomac River): Construction and early history

 In 1955, the Commerce Department performed a study of Washington, DC area drawbridges and determined that the cost and inconvenience of maintaining the draw bridges was not worth the advantages of keeping the river navigable.
 The three bridges at 14th Street opened only 315 times in 1954 and cost $270,000 to operate and maintain, while also causing traffic tie-ups.
 Later that year, the Army Corps of Engineers, decided that Potomac River bridges upstream of Hains Point would no longer require a lift or draw span and that once the Mason Bridge was completed, the existing draws would be sealed.
-Construction of the Mason Bridge was completed in 1962 and the Long Bridge ceased opening except for a few exceptions.
+Construction of the Mason Bridge was completed in 1962, and the Long Bridge ceased opening except for a few exceptions.
 The last time it was opened was March 1969 to allow barges used in the removal of the old Highway Bridge to pass through.

-The tender's control house, or shanty, on top of the draw remained - often used as a billboard for Georgetown crew races until it was removed in late 1982 or early 1983.
+Later history

 Ownership of the bridge passed to Penn Central Railroad in 1968 when the Pennsylvania Railroad and its longtime rival New York Central Railroad merged.
 After Penn Central declared bankruptcy, the bridge was sold to the new Consolidated Rail Corporation (Conrail).

+The tender's control house, or shanty, on top of the draw, which had been often used as a billboard for Georgetown crew races, was ultimately removed in late 1982 or early 1983.

+In the 1980s, planners of the Virginia Railway Express (VRE) system began calling the bridge "Long Bridge" and the name stuck.
+VRE began using the bridge in 1992.

 In 1991, the RF&P was merged into CSX Transportation, which acquired the bridge itself in 1998, after the Conrail breakup.

 In 2011 the District Department of Transportation (DDOT), in coordination with the Federal Railroad Administration (FRA), began a High Speed Intercity Passenger Rail grant-funded comprehensive study for the rehabilitation or replacement of the Long Bridge.
 After a series of phased studies, the determined that the bridge had inadequate capacity and redundancy.
-The bridge was rehabilitated in 2016 and CSX determined that it was sufficient to meet their freight needs, but in 2019 DDOT and FRA reported that a second bridge was needed to serve increased passenger rail needs.
-A third bridge was also proposed to create a new bicycle/pedestrian crossing.
+The bridge was rehabilitated during 2014–2016, and CSX determined that it was sufficient to meet their freight needs.